At a glance

-Spring is here which is the start of kitten season, which sees an increase in kitten births for stray, feral as well as unspayed pet cats.
+Spring is the start of kitten season, which sees an increase in kitten births for stray, feral as well as unspayed pet cats.

 Stray and feral cats don’t have the luxury of a home to raise their kittens and will find a safe nest that will be home for the kittens until they are old enough to fend for themselves.
 During this time, kittens will remain out of sight in the nest, and when not nursing and caring for her kittens, the mother will leave the kittens in the nest to hunt for food.

 Most mother cats will make their nest in a safe location, out of the elements and hidden from potential threats.
 Under shrubs, in abandoned buildings or barns, or even under a house all provide the cat and her kittens with the security they need.